Ada-Developers-Academy/core-unit-2/api-3-database-models-read/resolving-schema-conflicts.md

 This resource outlines a solution for resolving database schema conflicts.

-While less ideal, it is perfectly reasonable to resolve database schema conflicts for our development database by recreating the database in the migrations with the following commands:
+While less ideal, it is perfectly reasonable to resolve database schema conflicts for our development database by recreating the database and the migrations with the following commands:

 ```
 $ dropdb hello_books_development